-The Michael L. Waghelstein Memorial Award is made annually to that male member of the graduating class who demonstrated to the greatest extent the following attributes: military proficiency and leadership potential; athletic ability; sincerity; zest for living; and loyally to country, college, and friends of Captain Michael L. Waghelstein, '67, who, during his student days and as a Regular Army officer, demonstrated and was recognized for these characteristics:
+The Michael L. Waghelstein Memorial Award is made annually to that male member of the graduating class who demonstrated to the greatest extent the following attributes: military proficiency and leadership potential; athletic ability; sincerity; zest for living; and loyally to country, college, and friends.
+The award was established in 1970 by the family, classmates, and friends of Captain Michael L. Waghelstein, 567, who, during his student days and as a Regular Army Officer, demonstrated and was recognized for these characteristics.